ingadhoc/sale/sale_require_contract/README.rst

 ===========================================

 This module adds an exception to sales order.
-It makes the "contract " field required to validate a sales order.
+It makes the "contract" field required to validate a sales order.

 Installation